MESHBOARD

 4. Ask for something

 Press Ask (or / on a keyboard) and describe the work the way you'd text a colleague — "fix the RSS feed on my site", "summarize what changed in this repo this week".
 Your mesh picks it up, a light starts moving, and you can watch or walk away.
-When it's done you don't get a "done ✓" — you get the artifact, the receipts, and the trail.
+When it's done you don't get a "done ✓" — you get the artifact, the receipts, and the trail, all on the same page you're already looking at.

 Where to go next